coderefinery/manuals/lesson-review.md

   area and get an idea of what is supposed to happen and why.
 - Update the student's reference guide as you are going through the details.
+- Remove duplicate or unnecessary information when possible.
+Things are always added, rarely removed.
+Shorter is usually better.
+If something shouldn't be removed, perhaps mark it as advanced or optional.

 ## Major Refactorings